SamuliSorjonen/final-project-backend/README.md

 # Photoshoot planning app, backend
 Backend repo for Academy Java bootcamp final project, an application for photoshoot planning.
 This app allows one to create a photoshoot plan with detailed description, date and time, and reference pictures.
 It also shows sun position on a map at chosen time, which is a helpful tool in checking a possibility for shadows/sunlight.

-###Used techniques
+#### Backend

-Backend is done using Spring Boot and Hibernate.
-PostgreSQL is the chosen database solution.
-Authentication is done by using JWT.
+Backend is done using Spring Boot.
+We choose to use Object-Relational Mapping, ORM, and Spring Data.
+JPA is implemented with Hibernate.
+#### Database
+As a database we use PostgreSQL, having eight tables total.
+#### Security
+Authentication is done using Auth0 JWT.